Dispute UCSD parking tickets for free in 2 minutes

 - Douglas Parking

 Ace Parking is one of the largest private parking companies in San Diego.
-Make sure to be aware of this company because it has multiple locations.
+Make sure to be aware of this company because it manages areas spread widely across the city.

 How much time does DoNotPay save disputing tickets at UCSD?

-On average, DoNotPay can save you half a day of missing class.
-If you do fight your parking ticket manually, you can spend over half of your day gathering evidence, collecting statements from witnesses, taking everything to appeal, waiting in lines, writing checks, and mailing letters to university law enforcement.
+On average, DoNotPay can save you half a day of missed work or classes.
+If you fight your parking ticket all on your own, you can spend over half of your day.
+You must gather evidence, collect statements from witnesses, take everything to the appeal, wait in lines, write checks, and mail letters to university law enforcement.

 Should I get a lawyer to dispute UCSD parking tickets?